burkeholland/deno-first-look/lessons/oak/oak-router.md

 description: "Burke introduces the Oak web framework for Deno"
 ---

+> Make sure you are on the oak-router branch and ensure that you are working in the "exercise" folder.
+If you get stuck, you can find the completed code for this section in the "solution" folder of the same branch.

 Oak contains prebuild Router middleware that will allow you to handle different routes, parameters and queries.
 It's basically doing a lot of string parsing and pattern matching that you would otherwise have to do yourself.

 - Include the "Router" object in the Oak import.